FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/utilities/openapi-diff/readme.md

 ### Default usage

 This example shows basic usage of the script with and without optional arguments.
-Open a terminal and the  '../utils' directory, and run the following command:
+Open a terminal and the  **../utils** directory, and run the following command:

 ```console
 ./show_swagger_diff.sh
 ```

-OR
+Alternatively:

 ```console
 ./show_swagger_diff.sh -f openapi_diff/old -n openapi_diff/new -o openapi_diff